Harold & Kumar: Neil Patrick Harris

 Neil Patrick Harris plays a fictionalized version of himself.

 All three films feature Neil Patrick Harris playing a fictionalized version of himself.
 In the films, Harris is portrayed as a heavy drug user and womanizer, despite being openly gay in real life.
 Harris didn't publicly come out until 2006, two years after White Castle was released.
 Although Guantanamo Bay was released two years after Harris came out, his fictional self was still characterized as a womanizer until the third film, when it's revealed that Harris is only pretending to be gay just to have sex with women.
-His real-life partner, David Burtka, appears as a fictionalized version of himself, who is Harris' drug dealer posing as the latter's life partner.
+His real-life partner, David Burtka, appears as a fictionalized version of himself, who is Harris's drug dealer posing as the latter's life partner.

-In a 2008 interview with Ain't It Cool News, Harris revealed that the series' writers were discussing the possibility of a spin-off movie based on his fictional persona.
+In a 2008 interview with Ain't It Cool News, Harris revealed that the series's writers were discussing the possibility of a spin-off movie based on his fictional persona.